Why Traders Perform Better With Clear Rules Than With Personal Capital

 Understanding the psychology behind rule-based trading helps traders make better choices, regardless of the environment they choose to trade in.

-All information provided on this site is intended solely for educational purposes related to trading on financial markets and does not serve in any way as a specific investment recommendation, business recommendation, investment opportunity analysis or similar general recommendation regarding the trading of investment instruments.
-Market Rush only provides services of simulated trading and educational tools for traders.
-The information on this site is not directed at residents in any country or jurisdiction where such distribution or use would be contrary to local laws or regulations.
-Market Rush does not act as a broker and do not accept any deposits.
+All information provided on this site is intended solely for educational purposes related to trading on financial markets and does not serve as investment advice or recommendations.
+Market Rush provides simulated trading environments and educational tools only.
+Market Rush does not act as a broker and does not accept deposits.